 Yep, the game is still going in development and Deep Silver have made it known.

 In a discussion on Twitter, one fan asking if Dead Island is coming, to which another fan told him to "Give up man".

 Deep Silver retorted saying "We wouldn't be so sure about that!".

 It will be interesting to understand what has taken this game so long and how different it looks compared to the 2014 Gamescom gameplay.

 Based off of the original game, expect Dead Island 2 to pit players against hordes of zombies with up to three co-op partners, using whatever they can get their hands on to keep the undead at bay.

-A five-year-old playable build of the fabled Dead Island 2 has been leaked online.
-The demo currently holds plenty of placeholder assets and looks very similar to the original; not surprising if they build is as old as it claims.
+A five-year-old playable build of the fabled Dead Island 2 previously leaked online.
+The demo currently holds plenty of placeholder assets and looks very similar to the original; not surprising if the build is as old as it claims.